CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 T: Sub linear writing is writing *below* the line.
 We have already had an example of this, with the reason, in ![][image199] \= *ight*.
 From this we can easily draw another rule \- in the combination *dge*, *age*, *gn*, or *gram* it is clear that equally as in the case of "ight", the *g*, as part of the termination or syllable, throws the rest of the word *below* the line, e.g. ![][image200] \= *for gn* \= *foreign*, ![][image201] *age*, ![][image202] *magnify*, etc.

-## B {#b-1}

-S: (16) The use of modes (1) and (3) (except in the special cases (17) already given) should be almost entirely restricted to the expression of *V* and *G* respectively.
-(18) Many students appear to have misunderstood the principles of their application and some have even (19) gone so far as to write all words beginning with *p, b* or *v* above the line omitting (page 2, line 1\) the initial letter.
-This is manifestly absurd.
-The initial letter of a word is (2) usually the most important for its identification and should therefore be retained — except in (3) one special case namely that of a com(mo)n prefix.
-Such-a prefix being common to a large class (4) of words is a less use for purpose of identification and may therefore be (5) suitably expressed by the method of supra-linear writing.

-S:

-Be

-This prefix is peculiar to a special class of English words, and may also be expressed by writing above the line.

-The word *be* is expressed by a dot above the line ![][image203]; *been* and *being* by *n* ![][image204] and straight *‑ing* ![][image205]; the former will not be found to clash with *than.*

 T: **Be**